Simon Faghel-Soubeyrand, PhD

 human memory | vision | sleep | EEG | Intracranial EEG | fMRI | deep learning

-During my Postdoctoral research (University of Oxford, Staresinalab), I am tackling questions related to the neural code of episodic memories as they are transformed during sleep.
+During my postdoctoral research at the University of Oxford, in the Staresina Lab, I study the neural code of episodic memories as they are transformed during sleep.

 I was funded by a Newton International Fellowship from The Royal Society (2023-2025).
 I am currently a Banting Postdoctoral Fellow in the Department of Experimental Psychology at the University of Oxford, and a Junior Research Fellow at Wolfson College.